-- From the Enforce menu, select Anti-Malware and click the On Demand Scans tab.
+- From the Enforce menu, click Device Actions and then click Create Scan.

-- Click Create Scan.
-In the Details section, enter a Name for the scan and choose one of the following scan types.
+- In the Details section, enter a name for the scan and choose one of the following scan types.

 - Select Quick scan to search for malware in Windows system start-up locations such as registry keys and certain file folders.